Panasonic Lumix DMC-GH1: True HD Video AVCHD Recording

 The GH1 was designed from the ground up to be capable of AVCHD recording in true HD 1080p at 24 frame/s or 720p at 60 frame/s high-definition videos with continuous autofocus (AF) and Dolby Digital stereo sound recording.
 The GH1 was also the first consumer-priced interchangeable lens camera to also offer continuous autofocus capability while shooting HD video.

 Notably, since the introduction of the GH1, every other MFT system compliant camera, whether made by Olympus or Panasonic, has been capable of some type of AVCHD HD video.
 However, only the GH1 and the successor GH2 have provided the wide range of manual control over HD video recording, garnering the attention of amateur film makers worldwide.

 AVCHD is a file based (non-magnetic tape) format for recording and playback of HD video, jointly developed by Sony and Panasonic in 2006 for HD recording.
 All still or video/sound recording is to a SD or SDHC memory card.
 The user is also able to manually select shutter speed and aperture openings for more creative control over HD video recording.
 Dolby Digital stereo sound is recorded via a stereo microphone, with a wind blocking feature to reduce background wind noise, built into the camera.
 More capable, optional external stereo microphones may also be fitted to the camera.

 While giving its best performance while recording in AVCHD, the GH1 can also record in more popular MPEG formats at a maximum resolution of 720p at 30 frame/s.

 In the United States, the HD video recording length is limited to the capacity of the memory card (or the battery life, unless the AC power adapter is used).
 File sizes are no larger than 4 GB due to the SDHC file allocation table limits, but the video will be seamless between files.
 In Europe, however, the HD video recording length is limited to 30 minutes, due to EU regulatory and tax reasons.

 Dual CPU Engine

-HD video is extremely data intensive, and Panasonic designed the GH1 around a dual CPU image processing system named the "Venus Engine HD".
-This dual CPU greatly speeds up HD image processing and offers a number of other advantages, including improved image noise reduction performance, ability to display a live view direct from the sensor for either the fully articulated LCD display on the camera back or the high resolution electronic view finder, a very fast contrast detect auto focus system, and even the ability to output both images and sound via HDMI directly from the camera.
+HD video is data intensive, and Panasonic designed the GH1 around a dual CPU image processing system named the "Venus Engine HD".
+This dual CPU speeds up HD image processing and offers a number of other advantages, including improved image noise reduction performance, ability to display a live view direct from the sensor for either the fully articulated LCD display on the camera back or the high resolution electronic view finder, a very fast contrast detect auto focus system, and even the ability to output both images and sound via HDMI directly from the camera.